06 December 2017

 School German Language Study Trip to Cologne

-Boost your students' German with a school trip to Cologne, where they'll have German lessons at a specialist language school!
+Boost your students' German in Cologne, where they'll have lessons at a specialist language school - ideal for GCSE and A Level.

 £550PP